JonnyEvans321/Deep_learning_Guess_Who/README.md

 ![demo_video](guess_who_demo.gif)

-# Guess Who - Celebrities
+# Guess Who?!

-This project was a bit of fun to try to create an algorithm that can play the board game Guess Who, https://en.m.wikipedia.org/wiki/Guess_Who%3F.
+This project was a bit of fun to try to create an algorithm that can play the board game Guess Who, but with images of celebrities from the celebA dataset.

 training.py: Creates and trains image recognition models trained to recognise each of the 40 attributes in the dataset.
 game.py: Plays the game of Guess Who in the console (using the trained models).